Page Header

 Biosketch & Techniques

 Robert Cassanova's photography integrates the visualization process for science and art into his photographic images.
 He uses digital as well as medium and large format film cameras to capture scenic visions of order, symmetry and the flow of light and form.
 "My career in aerospace research has sensitized me to the interplay of the creative, and often transformative, processes in art and science.
 The presence of visual patterns, the flow of light and form, order and symmetry are frequently represented in my photographic images."
-Robert's portfolio includes visual themes of rustic farm life, architecture, growth patterns in plants, places of worship and scenes from the Sierra mountains, coastal areas, the Colorado plateau, France and Italy.
+Robert's portfolio includes visual themes of rustic farm life, astrophotography, architecture, growth patterns in plants, places of worship and scenes from the Sierra mountains, coastal areas, the Colorado plateau, France and Italy.

 Robert has a long standing fascination with photography and along the way developed another fascination with science and aeronautics, which led to his formal career in aerospace research.
 He acquired his first "serious" camera after graduating from undergraduate engineering school but his love for the photographic image significantly advanced during graduate school when he integrated black and white photography into his PhD dissertation.
 During this process Robert was introduced to chemical darkroom techniques and first observed the magic of the silver image appearing in the developer.
-Over more than four decades his photographic tools have expanded to include a large, well equipped darkroom, large format view cameras, Hasselblad cameras, 35mm film and high resolution digital cameras.
+Over more than six decades his photographic tools have expanded to include a large, well equipped darkroom, large format view cameras, Hasselblad cameras, 35mm film and high resolution digital cameras.
 Robert has created black and white images on silver gelatin paper produced in a conventional, wet chemical darkroom and occasionally scans B&W negatives for manipulation in Photoshop and production of pigment inkjet prints.
 Currently, his primary method of printing is archival inkjet printing from high resolution digital files using archival, acid free, photo rag paper.
 He mounts and frames his prints using acid free board and he fabricates frames from oak, pine, cypress and other woods as well as metal.

 Robert routinely uses a star tracking equatorial mount for his astrophotography and a Stack Shot camera mount for a photo stacking technique for macro/micro photography.